UNDP-Data/geohub/documentation/docs/data/Data Structure.md

 <justify>The first bucket is the “SDG” bucket which entails all data related to Sustainable Development Goals.
 This includes raster and vector data.</p>

-<justify> The second bucket is the “Climate Change” bucket which entails data related to projected and present data related to climate change.</p>
+<justify> The second bucket is the “Climate Change” bucket which entails data associated to projected and present data related to climate change.</p>

 <justify>The third bucket is the “Microsoft Planetary” which connects to all the satellite data sets of the Microsoft Planetary Computer where the user can get engage in further analysis.</p>